PeNgzzzzz/Oldays/README.md

 # CS-348
 CS 348 Project
-FrontEnd JavaScript + html + cs
+FrontEnd: JavaScript + HTML + CSS
-MidEnd NodeJS
+MidEnd: NodeJS to connect front and back
-BackEnd Java
+BackEnd: Java
-Database MySQL
+Database: MySQL

+We plan to create an app replated to music, the data is from Spotify Playlists.